Larch Class - Year 3 & Year 4 2024 - 2025

 Maths

-In addition to this, we will be practising our multiplications on a daily basis, in preparation for the Year 4 Multiplication Assessments.
+In addition to this, we will be practising our multiplications on a daily basis, in preparation for the Year 4 Multiplication Assessments, as well as supporting the children's understanding with further fluency sessions, to help develop their maths mastery.

 Science